 I have many fond memories of driving my three oldest boys from Ohio to visit my family in Louisiana listening to group favorites like Harry Potter and Artemis Fowl.
 My boys have brought books, handheld game systems and now the iPad or for the teens their iPods for individual entertainment.

 Books, both print and on a Kindle, are brought for me as well as handiwork items like knitting.

 Some of these items have also been used when we are not moving, especially games like chess.

 Best Road Trip Ever: Plan Meals and Stock Up on Snacks

 My experience is that when you are in a vehicle for hours on end, you will have children that are suddenly hungry around the clock.
 Even though it is most likely from boredom, you should still plan for it to happen with lots of snacks on hand.

-The other food related hack I have used for years is to pack all we need for our meals and bring it with us.
+Another food related hack I have used for years is to pack all we need for our meals.
 When we have stayed in a hotel, I choose one with breakfast included so that’s one less meal to plan.
 Otherwise, I have sandwich fixings for lunches that can be kept in a cooler which gets pulled out at a rest stop along the way.

 Now I am looking forward to hitting the road again and seeing what adventures we might have.

 I’d love to hear about your dream travels, whether in the past or planned for the future!